woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-29-business-investment-offer-patience/en/2025-12-29-business-investment-offer-patience.md

 ## 💡 Conclusion: Becoming the 'Major Shareholder' of Yourself as a Company

-If you've protected assets through **'routines of not buying'** in investment, you must create value through **'routines that make people buy'** in business.
+If I've protected assets through **'routines of not buying'** in investment, I must create value through **'routines that make people buy'** in business.
 As a solo entrepreneur, my focus is clear.

 **"Use function for internal efficiency; offer exclusive data and rights externally."**

 This is the only way to master both offense and defense in capitalism.
 Protecting assets through investment patience and creating value through business offers.
-When we execute both simultaneously, we truly become masters of the capitalist game.
+When I execute both simultaneously, I truly become a master of the capitalist game.

 ---

-**Next Step:** Among the routines you currently have, what data would become something someone 'cannot help but buy' after accumulating it for a year?
-Record the first log of that data today.
+**Next Step:** Among the routines I currently have, what data would become something someone 'cannot help but buy' after accumulating it for a year?
+I'll record the first log of that data today.